matomo-org/developer-documentation/docs/3.x/tracking-api-clients.md

 ### iOS SDK

-If you are building iOS apps, you can use the Objective-C PiwikTracker client to send tracking data to your Piwik server.
+If you are building iOS apps, you can use the Swift PiwikTracker client (or the older Objective-C PiwikTracker) to send tracking data to your Piwik server.

 Learn more and download Piwik iOS SDK on Github at [github.com/matomo-org/piwik-sdk-ios](https://github.com/matomo-org/piwik-sdk-ios).